 — The Oranur Experiment: First Report (1947-1951), pp. 244-245 [emphasis in original]

-And more importantly, remember that what Reich called the "GM Ampl." in the diagram above is more than just an "amplifier" — it provides the high near-breakdown Voltage for the Counter Tube.
+And more importantly, remember that what Reich called the "GM Ampl." in the diagram above is more than just an "amplifier" — it provides the high near-breakdown Voltage for the Counter Tube, via a battery or other external electric power source.
 This means that when the tube does conduct, it forms a circuit of several hundred volts.
 The electroscope is deflecting because several hundred volts are flowing through the circuit to which it is attached whenever an impulse count goes off.
 Thus, the 500 electrostatic Volt reading Reich saw on the electroscope when the counts-per-minute got close to continuous conduction is totally expected by conventional theory.

 In fact, if Reich had replaced the GM tube in Figure 4 with a conducting wire, the electroscope would have deflected even more.